 Currently I teach guitar, paint, and work at a garden center (I love plants).
 I collect globes and maps.
 I have over one hundred globes.
 That is my way of traveling without going anywhere (for now).
 I love geography and experiencing new cultures.
 I keep myself very busy and my favorite thing to do is write.
 I love living in Utah again and get excited whenever it snows because I love to ski and snowshoe.

-I have two published books that released in 2014.
+I have three published books.
+Two released in 2014.
 Broken Smiles (contemporary romance) and Eight Birds for Christmas (novella).
-I also have another book, The Christmas Bike, scheduled for release October 2016.
+I also have another book, The Christmas Bike, that released October 2016.
 I am currently working on six projects and they all have a bit of a fantasy element to them.
 It resonates back to my childhood, although I haven’t yet written about Unicorns.

 To contact Tara go to her Contact page.